chrisdodgers/CorpLite/README.md

 - Using **/randgarfield** *(or any of the other random comic commands)* within private DMs may fail.
 Especially more or so when DMing CorpLite directly.
 So far this behavior has not been observed with non-random comic commands nor random comic commands used within a server *(as an external app)*.
 - Hosting an instance and seeing `"Ignore This Until A Future Update Failed!"` in logs.
 This is due to very temporarily not defining any cogs within `self.preload` in CogManager.
 This will be addressed and Settings will at some point be added back here instead of this silly placeholder.
 - *"I can't reply or reference a URL from a message containing a file in use with /slide or /plist."* This currently is a limitation I have not figured out, nor might not be able to figure out.
 The current workaround is *only* handling direct uploaded attachments and temporarily removing the handling for URLs.
 If I find a way to fix this functionality - I will bring it back.
 - *"Some comics are missing that were available in CorpBots Comic.py!"* Due to keeping limits in mind of the max amount of slash commands that can be registered *(and trying to keep the bot a bit cleaner)*, I have commented out some comics that seemingly rarely or never get used.
-The code has been updated for said commics, but they just need to be uncommented if you intend to use them.
+The code has been updated for said comics, but they just need to be uncommented if you intend to use them.

 *There could be some more known issues/limitations at the current time that I am forgetting to mention.*